Manta-Epitech-Academy/p5js_dj/part1_starter/workshop/workshop.md

 **Why these properties?** Each property stores one piece of information about the track.
 By putting them all in one object, we can easily access everything related to track 1.

-**Visual Concept**: [SCHEMA PLACEHOLDER: Diagram showing the structure of track1 object with nested button object]

 **Documentation**: Learn about [JavaScript objects](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Working_with_Objects).

 ### Step 1B: Creating Your Second Track Object